 Kyle now serves as trustee of several 32BJ funds and as chair of the union’s social and economic justice committee.
 He is a member of the executive board of the National African-American Caucus of SEIU and serves on the international union’s first Racial Justice Task Force.
 He previously served on the Security Guard Council of New York State

 Kyle lives in Queens with his wife and three children.
 He regularly gives back to his community and is a board member of Community Board 13 in Queens.
-He is a member of the A. Philip Randolph Institute, sits on the Board of Directors of the Southern Queens Park Association and serves as a board member and mentor at Our Brothers Guardian, a youth program in Queens.
+He is a member of the A. Philip Randolph Institute, sits on the Board of Directors of the Southern Queens Park Association and serves as a board member and mentor at Our Brothers Guardian, a youth program in Queens, and was appointed to the New York Charter Revision Commission, which reviews New York City’s constitution.